rayfarias56/shpe/README.md

-# SHPE-UIUC Website
+# SHPE|UIUC Website

+This is the source for the rails based shpe website.
+There are two focuses of this project.
-The new rails based website.
-We will follow industry standards in the interest of learning and becoming better professional candidates.
+  1) To improve the technical skills of those who join SHPE's website development committee.
+To this end we will follow industry standards in the interest of learning and becoming better professional candidates.
+This includes scrum/sprint, branching, code reviews, and continous integration.
+  2) Provide a useful and attractive website for SHPE|UIUC.

-# Attention Devs
+# New Devs Start Here:

-Please commit to develop.
-Merging of branches and releases will be controlled by the lead developer on the project.

-# PLEASE PLEASE PLEASE

-If you see an issue, file it under issues.
-Keeping track of fixes will keep us much more organized.

-#Install
+## Installing Linux

 Run these commands on Ubuntu